osg-htc/docs/docs/data/frontier-squid.md

 1. Add a `Squid:` section to the `Services:` list, with any relevant fields for that service.

-2. If you are setting up a new resource, you will want to set `Active: false`.
+2. If you are setting up a new resource, set `Active: false`.
     Only set `Active: true` for a resource when it is accepting requests and ready for production.

 ## Reference